apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Background Fetch <background_fetch.en>`
    Proactively fetch content from Origin in a way that it will fill the object into cache.

+:doc:`Combo Handler <combo_handler.en>`
+   Provides an intelligent way to combine multiple URLs into a single URL, and have Apache Traffic Server combine the components into one response.

 :doc:`Configuration Remap <conf_remap.en>`
     Override configuration directives on a per-rule basis.